GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 Surprisingly, no. Because the steps share the same underlying model and intermediates, the worst-case runtime is on par with a single large model’s forward pass through equivalent tokens.

+* Critically, Sentry doesn't run full inference on every query.
+It operates in passive monitoring mode for most interactions, only activating full analysis when specific triggers are detected.
+This conditional computation means we're not running two full models in parallel constantly - we're running one model plus a lightweight monitor that occasionally activates.
 * **Chain-of-thought** persists through one model, which [research has shown](https://arxiv.org/abs/2201.11903) can be very efficient compared to orchestrating multiple models or very long prompts.
 * Vault’s mirrored traversal reuses the context — it’s like one deliberation rather than several separate ones.
 * By structuring retrieval, fewer tokens are used overall because the model doesn’t need to pack the entire knowledge context every time (only relevant bits are fetched).